andzejsp/PublicScripts/README.md

 Procedure B.3.
 Creating an isolated network with libvirt

-1. Add and save the following XML in the /tmp/isolated.xml file.
+1. Add and save the following XML in the ` /tmp/isolated.xml ` file on HOST.
 If the 192.168.254.0/24 network is already in use elsewhere on your network, you can choose a different network.
 ```
 <network>
   <name>isolated</name>